© Crown copyright 2020

 By following this guidance, you are helping to protect yourself, your family, the NHS and your community.

 To reduce social contact, the government has required by law that certain businesses and venues close to the public.
 These include:

 - pubs, cinemas and theatres

-- all retail with notable exceptions – these closures include clothing and electronics stores; hair, beauty and nail salons; and outdoor and indoor markets, excluding food markets
+- clothing and electronics stores; hair, beauty and nail salons; and outdoor and indoor markets (not selling food)

 - libraries, community centres, and youth centres